-For this week’s blogging about blogging post, I won’t bore you with a ton of instructions or how to’s.
+For this week’s blogging about blogging post, I won’t bore you with a ton of instructions.
+However, I do have some tips on an important topic.
 I really want to talk about voice, and it’s something that has been on my mind a lot lately.
 I’m going to be honest and admit that my blogger voice is very similar to how I speak in my everyday life.
 It’s not exactly the same, but it’s pretty damn close.

 I swear a fair amount in real life.
 I’m long winded and fast-talking, and I genuinely use a lot of compound sentences when I speak.
 I get told I talk too much, and I’m okay with that.